Carroll Gardens Neighborhood Review - Brooklyn Moving Guide 2024

-Carroll Gardens is sometimes referred to as "Little Paris" or "Little France" due to a large number of French ex-pats who have taken up residence in the area, which spans about 40 blocks.
+Carroll Gardens is sometimes called "Little Paris" or "Little France" due to many French ex-pats who have taken up residence in the area, which spans about 40 blocks.

-This Carroll Gardens neighborhood review will look into public transportation, restaurants, average apartment rent, and home sale prices.
+This Carroll Gardens neighborhood review will examine public transportation, restaurants, average apartment rent, and home sale prices.

-Throughout the neighborhood, the brownstones feature large front gardens and tree-lined streets, especially in the Historic District.
+Throughout the neighborhood, the brownstones feature extensive front gardens and tree-lined streets, especially in the Historic District.

-It is surrounded by Boerum Hill, Gowanus, and Red Hook.
+Boerum Hill, Gowanus, and Red Hook surround it.

 Fun Fact: Carroll Gardens was settled in the 19th century by Irish immigrants and named after Charles Carroll, an Irish immigrant who was the only Roman Catholic signer of the Declaration of Independence.